yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Adjacent enemy units ending their turn take [amount] damage"
 	Example: "Adjacent enemy units ending their turn take [3] damage"

 	Applicable to: Improvement

-??? example  "Constructing it will take over the tiles around it and assign them to your closest city"
-	Applicable to: Improvement

 ??? example  "Great Improvement"